For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - Stop immediately if you cause instability or user impact

-- Document everything for audit trail and legal defensibility
+- Document everything for audit trail and legal defensibility (see Collection Log for chain-of-custody)

 12. Tools Reference

-| Tool | Purpose | Install/Link |
+| Tool | Purpose | Install / Link |

 |---|---|---|